jimmysong/programmingblockchain/content/posts/dates.md

   * Athens, Greece - TBA
   * Other locations and dates will be considered.
 Please use the email below.

+Want to be informed when there are new dates/locations?
+Sign up for the [Bitcoin Tech Talk Newsletter](http://eepurl.com/cZr_Aj)!

 Programming Blockchain is proud to be a part of Blockchain Week NYC:

 ![Blockchain Week](/img/blockchainweek.png "")